baldikacti/chienlab-proteinfold/README.md

 - *boltz*: Contains the `Boltz` prediction results for each `bait:prey` pair.

-- *preprocessing*: Contains all `bait:prey` combined JSON files structured in Alphafold3 required structure.
+- *preprocessing*: Contains all `bait:prey` combined FASTA files structured in Boltz required structure.

 - *folds*: Contains directories for each inference result